Welcome to The Rotary Club of Louisville

 CLUB NEWS

-The RSVP deadline has passed; email admin@louisvillerotary.org if you would like to attend.
+The RSVP deadline has passed for this event; email admin@louisvillerotary.org if you would like to attend.

 There is a $5 meeting fee for those who choose not to purchase a meal - this will include a dessert and tea/coffee/water and, of course, a fantastic program.
 You can pay $5 cash, check or scan the QR code at check-in to pay with a credit card.